alton246/alton246.github.io/resume.md

 `2015`
-University of the West Indies PostGraduate Scholarship, Univesity of the West Indies, Mona Campus `2013-2015`
+University of the West Indies PostGraduate Scholarship, Univesity of the West Indies `2013-2015`
 Physics Honours Society, Univesity of the West Indies, Mona Campus, Department of Physics `2015`
 First Place in BRIDGE in Sustainable Energy and ICT Gender Contest, BRIDGE and ICT `2014`
 Lime Scholarship for Telecommunication, Flow
+`2014`
 Grace Kennedy Bursary, Grace Kennedy

 ## Publications